Armine Yalnizyan: Canadian Centre for Policy Alternatives

-In June 2018 Yalnizyan was asked to be economic policy advisor to Deputy Minister of Employment and Social Development Canada Louise Levonian,[16] where she provided assistance with GBA+ (gender based analysis) and helped in the foresight and stress-testing process critical to ensuring income and labour adjustment programs that work well under different job market scenarios.

-When this appointment ended, she resumed the fellowship offered by the Atkinson Foundation, in November 2019.

-She continues to work on "policy responses to the changing nature of work", but the unique labour market impacts of the COVID-19 pandemic added a new element of urgency to this work: ensuring the she-cession (a term Yalnizyan coined in March 2020[17]) turned into a she-covery.
-In 2020, Yalnizyan was asked to contribute to a high-level federal task force on women in the economy.
-Yalnizyan's work has increased attention on the care economy as necessary social infrastructure.

 Media

 Toronto Star

 After years of being requested to write opinion pieces for the Toronto Star, the Star asked Yalnizyan in 2021 to become a regular contributor.
 She has written bi-weekly columns for the business section since September 2021.

 Globe and Mail

 In 2010, Yalnizyan was invited to join a new Globe and Mail feature, the "Economy Lab", which had Canadian economists write about economic issues after the 2008 financial crisis.
 She contributed regularly to the Economy Lab from 2010 to 2014, and continued to contribute on an occasional basis after 2014.

 Metro Morning with Matt Galloway

 In 2012 she became a regular bi-weekly business commentator on the CBC's number one morning show Metro Morning at CBLA-FM in Toronto with Matt Galloway which reaches a "million listeners in the Greater Toronto Area."

 Lang and O'Leary Exchange

 From the fall of 2011 to the last episode of the show at the end of June 2018, Yalnizyan was a weekly guest on the "Big Picture Panel", the longest running continuous feature of CBC-TV's Lang and O'Leary Exchange with Amanda Lang and Kevin O'Leary.